CoderAllan/GitCommitsAnalysis/README.md

 GitCommitsAnalysis 1.0.0
 Copyright (C) 2019 GitCommitsAnalysis

-ERROR(S):
-  Required option 'r, rootfolder' is missing.
-  Required option 'o, outputfolder' is missing.

   -r, --rootfolder             Required.
-The root folder of the application source
+The root folder of the application
-                          code
+                               source code

   -o, --outputfolder           Required.
 The output folder where the generated
                                reports will be placed

   -a, --reportfilename         The filename the report(s) will be given

   -f, --outputformat           The output format(s) to generate.
-Multiple formats
+Multiple
-                          should be space-seperated.
+                               formats should be space-seperated.
 Eg. '-f Text Json'

+  -n, --numberoffilestolist    (Default: 50) Specifies the number of flies to
+                               include in the list of most changes files.
+                               (Ignored when output is Json)

+  -t, --title                  (Default: GitCommitsAnalysis) The title to appear
+                               in the top of the reports
 ```

 ## Credits